Assessment date: 2026-04-07 · Hover over a card to see the underlying risk development

 Hover for details

-EU exporters could face restored or higher US tariff rates by August 2026.
+EU exporters could face restored or higher US tariff rates by summer 2026.

 Onset: months